JuliaDynamics/NetworkDynamics.jl/docs/src/injector_nodes.md

 @named resistor = Resistor()
 nothing # hide
 ```
-## Part A: Modeling using Injector nodes and LoopbackConnection
+## Part A: Modeling with Injector Nodes and LoopbackConnection

+We'll model the circuit using separate components connected via loopback edges.
 Since our capacitor has the equation
 ```math
 \dot{u} = \frac{1}{C} i